julianlk522/julianlk.com/content/qna/tech-ecosystem.md

 Let's clarify lossy vs. lossless compression first because this does not apply to lossy.
 It's a bit self-explanatory: lossy compression _loses_ some data integrity, for example in MP3 by discarding audio above roughly the [20,000Hz human audible frequency limit](https://interview.orpheus.network/spectral-analysis.php), while lossless compression does not.
 These offer a key tradeoff: lossy compression increases data reduction (smaller file sizes) but lossless compression allows the exact data to be preserved and reconstructed perfectly after unencoding (higher quality).

 Lossy makes sense for storing things like videos.
 The trimmed data doesn't affect video quality much but has huge implications for storage savings, especially when working on the order of [exabytes](https://what-if.xkcd.com/63/).
-For other things where exact data representation matter a lot, lossless compression like gzip is required to safely shrink file sizes.
+For other things where exact data representation matters a lot, lossless compression like gzip is required to safely shrink file sizes.

 So, if compressing code to a .gz file is possible, why do we ever bother with uncompressed file formats?
 Isn't a lower number of bits stored always better?